Asheville Travel Practicalities

-Several of the Asheville cab companies, including Yellow Cab and New Blue Bird, are switching to Prius hybrid fleets.
-You’ll usually have to call to get a cab, as most cabs don’t cruise Asheville streets looking for fares.
+Several of the Asheville cab companies, including the largest, J&J Cab, are switching to Prius hybrid fleets.
+There’s also an electric bike taxi in the Downtown area.
+You’ll usually have to call to get a cab, or have your hotel or restaurant do it, as taxis in Asheville usually don’t drive around looking for fares.

 GPS navigation devices generally work well here, but there are some important exceptions.
 First, mountainous terrain, long tunnels and heavy tree canopies can at least temporarily disrupt contact with satellites.
 Second, because Western North Carolina is predominantly a rural area, not all destinations have a specific street address, so GPS navigation systems may tell you that you’ve arrived at a destination when it fact you could be hundreds of yards or even miles away from the true location.
 Finally, and perhaps most importantly, roads and trails in national and state forests, in the Great Smoky Mountains National Park and on the Blue Ridge Parkway may not be adequately or accurately mapped in GPS databases.
 Use an extra dose of common sense when interpreting GPS navigation directions in remote government lands.